SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 CumulusCI and Main Builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-There are four main flows that facilitate main builds:
+There are three main flows that facilitate main builds:

 * ``ci_master``: Deploys the main branch and all dependencies into the packaging org including incrementally deleting any metadata removed since the previous deployment.